-How to review a draft of your patent application before it’s filed
+How to review your patent application before it’s filed

 Inventors may feel tempted to approve a draft application because it’s difficult to read and the patent professionals supposedly know what they’re doing.
 I think inventors would help themselves immensely by focusing on two key sections and understanding their respective purposes: